Hacked? Part 1: Website Hacking , The Why, How and What

 Gone are the days where hacking was for fun.
 Today, the primary motivation is money.

 Moving money from your pocket to theirs, selling your information or using your resources to acquire money.

-Example 1: You run a successful ecommerce site selling physical items, you take orders from customers and have a healthy PayPal account which receives reasonable income.
+Example 1: You run a successful eCommerce site selling physical items, taking orders from customers, and having a healthy PayPal account that receives reasonable income.

-Example 2: You have your own blog which receives lots of traffic and click throughs, you do a small amount of advertising on the site which gives you a reasonable return due to your high quality articles.
+Example 2: You have your own blog, which receives lots of traffic and clicks through.
+You do a small amount of advertising on the site, which gives you a reasonable return due to your high-quality articles.

-This has become a bit more of a theme among the hacking community, because this site isn’t directly dealing with money and orders, the security is more relaxed than our other example.
+This has become a bit more of a theme among the hacking community because this site isn’t directly dealing with money and orders.
+The security is more relaxed than our other example.

-But, it is equally as attractive because of a new form of income, we have found some hackers are either replacing existing advertising to link to their own account, or adding lots of their own advertising – so revenue is sent to them rather than you.
+But, it is equally as attractive because of a new form of income.
+We have found some hackers are either replacing existing advertising to link to their own account or adding lots of their own advertising – so revenue is sent to them rather than you.
 It may be months until you notice you aren’t receiving any ad income at all.

-These hacks are easy to see and detect, simply because, that is what the hacker wants.
+These hacks are easy to see and detect simply because that is what the hacker wants.

 Typically once a hacker has done this, they may post on forums and other sites of their victories to impress others and prove their capability.

 This is a huge question and something that this little blog post will not cover comprehensively.
 But, I want to talk about three vectors of attack that we see in 99% of cases on the helpdesk here.